hvrc/reportsapi/README.md

 });
 ```

-The following chart is generated and embedded in an .html file.
+The following chart is generated and embedded in a .html file.

 ![](_docs/images/inflow_chart.png)

 ### Example Kendo Report (POS Data)

-Here, the .csv file used as input contains two columns only, displaying the date
+Here, the .csv file used as input contains only two columns, displaying the date
 and amount of the POS data (Outstanding Principal Opening Balance), over the span
 of three years.